StackVista/stackstate-docs/stackpacks/integrations/solarwinds.md

 The SolarWinds Orion server can contain different modules suitable for data retrieval by the StackState SolarWinds integration.

-* **Network Performance Monitor (NPM) module** - provides information about nodes, interfaces and Layer-2 topology information for network devices.
+* **Network Performance Monitor (NPM) module** - provides information about nodes, interfaces and layer-2 topology information for network devices.
 Layer-2 topology information for non-network devices is only available when the User Device Tracker (UDT) SolarWinds module is installed.

-* **User Device Tracker (UDT) module** - provides Layer-2 connection information for non-network devices in the form of MAC-address tables from routers, switches and firewalls.
+* **User Device Tracker (UDT) module** - provides layer-2 topology information for non-network devices in the form of MAC-address tables from routers, switches and firewalls.
 This is added to the data retrieved from NPM, resulting in a complete topology for all SolarWinds nodes.

 The SolarWinds check retrieves the following topology data from SolarWinds: